duffee/Mojolicious_session_example/docs/Advent_calendar/Authenticating_LDAP.md

 ## Author

-Boyd Duffee has been hanging around the edges of the Perl ecosystem for many moons, picking up new bits of shiny to make work more interesting.
+Boyd Duffee has been hanging around the edges of the Perl ecosystem for many moons, picking up new bits of shiny to make SysAdmining more interesting.
 He's pestered Joel (and a number of other Mojo devs) enough to feel guilted into writing an Advent calendar entry.
 He's interested in Data Science, Complex Networks and walks in the woods.